Mold Remediation Thomaston, CT - Green Restoration

 Your Thomaston Mold Remediation Specialists Since 2014

 Green Restoration provides IICRC S520 certified mold inspection, containment, remediation, and lab-verified clearance testing in Thomaston, CT, owner-operated with IICRC AMRT and WRT certified leadership.
-We specialize in FLIR thermal mapping of fieldstone-cellar saturation, period brick cavity remediation, and Naugatuck River AE Zone flood-seepage mold response.
+We specialize in FLIR thermal mapping of fieldstone-cellar saturation, period brick cavity remediation, and Naugatuck River floodplain flood-seepage mold response.

 Green Restoration local owner